zoometh/thomashuet/README.md

 ## Statements

 There is probably a natural history of human societies.
-Multiscalar, parsimonial and bottom-up agglomerative and unsupervised classifications and statistical approaches should be favored since we did not know, *a priori*, what aspects and at which scale (from settlement to continent) will be the positive results.
+Multiscalar, parsimonial, bottom-up, agglomerative, unsupervised and data-driven statistical approaches should be favored since we did not know, *a priori*, what aspects and at which scale (from settlement to continent) will be the positive results.
 By nature, the data on past societies are multi-dimensional, come from different scales (quantitative, ordinal, categorical, etc.) and change of scales.
 Multifactorial analysis will permit to enlighten pattern in the datasets.
 The clustering process, adjusted to the granularity of the analysis, will reduce the variability of distributions by distinguishing different clusters.
 The archaeological investigation can be divided into:

 * 'What' (culture) participate to the processes
 * 'Where' (geography) did these processes occurred